cerner/terra-framework/packages/terra-navigation-prompt/docs/implementation-guide/IMPLEMENTATION_GUIDE_PART_1.md

 The Form renders the NavigationPrompt when the input has a non-empty value.
 If it were to render the NavigationPrompt at all times, the user would be prompted inappropriately when the input is empty.

 The Form provides its `title` prop as the NavigationPrompt's `description` prop to give it an identifying feature.
-The `description` doesn't need to be unique across all rendered NavigationPrompts, but it should give your users a good idea of where the unsaved changes are at.
+The `description` doesn't need to be unique across all rendered NavigationPrompts, but it should give our users a good idea of where the unsaved changes are at.
 For our purposes, the Form's `title` is sufficient.

 Now that the Form is rendering a NavigationPrompt, the FormSwitcher needs to render a NavigationPromptCheckpoint around the Form to detect that prompt.